Rick Windham: Nebraska’s fall dove season is here

 Rabbit hunting

-Today is the opening of another season — rabbit.
+Sept.
+1 brought the opening of another season: rabbit.
 I enjoy rabbit hunting, especially with small gauge shotguns and .22 pistols.
 Rabbit hunting is a great way to introduce someone to the sport of hunting.

 Although the season is open, I like to wait until after we have had a hard freeze before I get serious about hunting bunnies.
 Many of the parasites that plague rabbits are killed by cold weather.

-The rabbit hunting season one of our longest season, running until Feb.
+The rabbit hunting season is one of our longest seasons, running until Feb.
 28, 2023.
 I like rabbit hunting because it is challenging and it is a great way to get kids and people new to the sport of hunting involved.

 Right after a snow is one of my favorite times to hunt rabbits because you can easily follow the tracks.
 It is fun to watch a new hunter track game and begin to see how the rabbits move from place to place.